 For more information about KCC’s Industrial Technology Program, see:

 - KCC’s Industrial Technology brochure

-- KCC’s Industrial Technology fall 2017 cost sheet
+- KCC’s Industrial Technology summer 2018 cost sheet.

-- Information about why you should study industrial technolgy at KCC
+- Information about why you should study industrial technology at KCC

 Unlike traditional academic courses, the offerings in KCC’s Industrial Technology Program consist of short modules that are components of larger units.
 Modules are often less than 1 credit apiece and can be completed at a student’s own pace in a matter of hours or days.
 Units range from one to 30 modules, depending on the area of instruction.

-Industrial Technology modules carry the course designator INT as detailed in the most recent Industrial Technology cost sheet.
+Industrial Technology modules carry the course designator INT as detailed in the most recent Industrial Technology summer 2018 cost sheet.
 Units in this program include:

 |Unit 10||Applied Science and Materials||5.40|

 |Unit 35||Programming and Controls||11.38|

 |Unit 40||Maintenance Systems Design and Development||7.70|